There is more to graphs than meets the eye: Learning universal features with self-supervision: Outlook

+This article reports the first attempt at developing a framework to learn from multiple graphs and shows that there is computational (training efficiency and model size) and performance benefits to be gained.
+This paper opens up numerous potential directions for further improvement.

-\paragraph{Limitations and future work} The current work demonstrates the advantage of U-SSL by incorporating multiple graphs during self-supervision.
-However, only one pretext task, i.e., pairwise attribute similarity and one downstream task, i.e., node classification have been studied.
-It has been shown that including multiple pretext tasks can boost downstream performance \cite{jin2022automated}, which we plan to study next.
-We also plan to study the performance of U-SSL models on link prediction and graph classification tasks.
-The impact of different types of position embeddings and transformer architectures can further be investigated to identify specific embedding strategies that boost performance.
-The datasets considered here are homogeneous graphs, and the proposed framework can further be extended to heterogeneous graphs to investigate the generalizability of the approach.
-Finally, the current framework unifies representation learning across graphs, but still needs multiple pretext task heads during pre-training.
-Future work can be directed to address this, and unify learning across tasks via sequencing output predictions.
+\paragraph{Limitations and future work} We used a naive configuration of multiple pretext task learning that assigns equal weight to both tasks.
+It has been shown that optimising the parameters can provide a boost in performance \citet{jin2022automated}, which can be developed further to achieve more significant performance gains.
+We consider only node classification as the downstream task, and a multitude of tasks, e.g., link prediction, graph classification can be considered in the future.
+Finally, the current framework unifies learning across graphs of a family, but still needs a distinct head for each pretext task.
+Future work can be directed to address this and unify learning across graphs and tasks, paving the way for more powerful foundation graph models.

 \paragraph{Broader impact} Current research in representation learning is advancing the field towards artificial general intelligence, with foundation models and multi-modal training being major developments in this direction.
 These models learn representations from different types of data sources, e.g., images, videos and text, that are generalizable across multiple datasets, and at times, across multiple tasks.
 This work is aligned along these lines, and proposes a framework to build graph foundation models, and learn universal features from multiple graphs.